Adwaithnow/python_console_event_management/README.md

 -   The system must be reliable and should not crash or lose data.
 -   The system must be secure and protect user data from unauthorized access.

-**Project Schedule:**

--   The project will be completed in 6 weeks.
--   The first week will be spent on planning and requirements gathering.
--   The second week will be spent on designing the system.
--   The third week will be spent on coding the system.
--   The fourth week will be spent on testing the system.
--   The fifth week will be spent on documenting the system.
--   The sixth week will be spent on deploying the system.

-**Project Budget:**

-The project budget is $1,000.
-This budget will cover the cost of software licenses, hardware, and personnel.

-**Project Risks:**

-The main risks associated with this project are:

--   The project may not be completed on time or within budget.
--   The system may not meet the user requirements.
--   The system may not be secure or reliable.

-**Project Mitigation Strategies:**

-The following mitigation strategies will be used to address the risks associated with this project:

--   The project schedule and budget will be closely monitored to ensure that the project stays on track.
--   The user requirements will be gathered and documented carefully to ensure that the system meets the needs of the users.
--   The system will be tested thoroughly to ensure that it is secure and reliable.